EmmanuelMald/Coursera-Programming-for-Everybody/README.md

 5.- "Capstone: Retrieving, Processing and Visualizing Data with Python"

+The first two courses were taken in 2020

 So be free to check all of them, there are notes and assignments for all the subjects seen.